Computer Science Foundations

 Greedy proofs (exchange argument)

-Implementing a greedy algorithm is easy; proving it correct is the graded part on CS161 and CS170.
+Implementing a greedy algorithm is easy; proving it correct is the graded part on proof-heavy courses.
 The exchange argument shows that any optimal solution can be transformed step-by-step into the greedy solution without losing optimality.
 We write the proof as 5 numbered steps with a worked example showing the exchange.

 Master theorem application